jimmoffitt/rules-migrator/Article.md

 ```"doesn't match" OR "doesnʼt match" OR "doesnʼt match"```

 Hyphens and quotation marks are two of the most common examples of multiple unicode characters for the same punctuation type.
 As you migrate to version 2, take this opportunity to review your use of punctuation and help ensure that you are matching on the complete set of Tweets available.

+### Migration Steps <a id="migration_steps" class="tall">&nbsp;</a>

+When you are ready to start the 2.0 migration, reach out to your account manager and arrange for the new 2.0 products to be deployed on your account while you work through the migration.
+Here is an general outline of steps to take:

++ Review new PowerTrack 2.0 Operators and assess how they will help you with your use-case.
++ Review use of PowerTrack Operators that have had a change in grammar.
++ Review use of deprecated PowerTrack Operators, and assess alternate Operators.
++ Build a version 2.0 JSON rule set.
++  One technique is to POST your version 1.0 rules to version 2.0, noting:
+ + Which rules will be updated with new Operators.
+ + Which rules are not valid with version 2.0:
+  + Replace deprecated Operators that have an equivalent alternative.
+  + Drop deprecated Operators that have no replacement.
+  + Any special characters that are not expected.

+To help with this effort, [this tool](https://github.com/jimmoffitt/rules-migrator) is available to help.

+Once you have finished the migration to version 2.0, we work with you to turn off the version 1.0 products.